Michigan Highways

 FORMER M-168 | FORMER M-169 | FORMER M-178 | M-179 | Jump to Bottom

 Fmr.
-E. Terminus: M-22 in downtown Elberta
+E. Terminus: M-22 in downtown Elberta (cnr of Frankfort Ave & Lake St)

-Former Length: Updated 0.953 miles
+Former Length: 0.953 miles

 Map: Route Map of FORMER M-168

-Notes: Updated Until its decommissioning in April 2012, M-168 was the second-shortest mainline state trunkline highway in Michigan, not counting Business Connections and unsigned trunklines.
+Notes: Until its decommissioning in April 2012, M-168 was the second-shortest mainline state trunkline highway in Michigan, not counting Business Connections and unsigned trunklines.
 Counting Business Connections, M-168 was the fourth-shortest state highway as of 2012.

-Updated M-168's historical purpose was to serve to connect the Ann Arbor Railroad Carferry docks with M-22 in Elberta.
+M-168's historical purpose was to serve to connect the Ann Arbor Railroad Carferry docks with M-22 in Elberta.
 The Ann Arbor Railroad ran several ferry lines from Elberta, including ones to Milwaukee and Kewaunee in Wisconsin, as well as to Menominee and Manistique in Michigan's Upper Peninsula.
 As was the practice at the time, the State Highway Department connected the various ferry terminals with the rest of the state trunkline system using short connector highways.
 M-168 was one such highway in Elberta.
 Similar highways were created in Menominee, Manistique, St Ignace, Mackinaw City and Muskegon.
-Those other state highways had since been decommissioned following cancellation of their ferry services; however, M-168 remained for decades as a link to the past when large railroad and automobile ferries steamed into and out of the harbor at Elberta.
+Those other state highways had since been decommissioned following cancellation of their ferry services; however, M-168 remained for 30 years as a link to the past when large railroad and automobile ferries steamed into and out of the harbor at Elberta and Frankfort.

-History: 1931 (June 19) New! - The State Administrative Board approves the addition of a new trunkline linking M-22 with the Ann Arbor Railroad docks in Elberta as part of 30 additional miles of roadway approved to be added to the trunkline sytem.
+History: 1931 (June 19) – The State Administrative Board approves the addition of a new state trunkline linking M-22 with the Ann Arbor Railroad docks in Elberta as part of 30 additional miles of roadway approved to be added to the trunkline sytem.

 Freeway/Expwy: No portion of the former M-168 was freeway or expressway.